This post may contain affiliate links. Please read our disclosure policy.

 - Add heavy cream to pan and scrape bottoms to release any food that is stuck to the bottom.
 Allow cream to bubble.
 Reduce heat to low and stir in parmesan cheese to melt.
 Add cooked pasta and shrimp and stir to coat.
 If sauce needs to be thinned, add pasta water, one tablespoon at a time, until desired consistency is achieved.

-This post was originally created for Centsless Meals where I was a contributor and has been updated with more fun facts and tidbits for your reading pleasure.
+This post was originally created for Centsless Meals where I was a contributor.
+It was originally published in 2019 and has been updated with more information to make the recipe more helpful.